fbpx

 • Acting as a liaison between realtors, clients, and other essential parties

-You’ll need a strong foundational knowledge of TC software, including the Microsoft Suite (Word, Excel, PowerPoint, Outlook, etc.) and electronic signature programs.
+You’ll need a good foundational knowledge of basic computer programs that could include Microsoft Suite (Word, Excel, PowerPoint, Outlook, etc.) Google Drive (Google Sheets, Forms, Documents, etc)and electronic signature programs.

 I recommend trying HelloSign, Eversign, and DocuSign!
 Figure out which one works best for you.
 With all three tools, you’ll upload a PDF version of the document, mark places where signatures or initials are needed, and send it to the agent or their clients.

-A career as Transaction Coordinator looks very similar to a Virtual Assistant role.
-However, the specific real estate niche often makes it easier for TCs to find work and become exceptional at their jobs!
+A career as Transaction Coordinator looks seemingly similar to a Virtual Assistant role.
+However, the specific tasks in this real estate niche often make it easier for TCs to find work and become exceptional at their jobs!

-Any background real-estate knowledge you have will contribute to your career transition into transaction coordination.
-It’s not uncommon for real estate agents, housing lawyers, and other real estate professionals to switch roles to Transaction Coordinator because of the increased flexibility and opportunities.
+Any background and real-estate knowledge you have will contribute to your career transition into transaction coordination.
+It’s not uncommon for real estate agents and other real estate professionals such as Loan Signing Agents to switch roles to Transaction Coordinators because of the increased flexibility and opportunities.

-The bottom line: if you understand the housing market and work well under pressure, you may thrive as a Transaction Coordinator.
+The bottom line: if you like detail-oriented tasks and work well under pressure, you may thrive as a Transaction Coordinator.

-How Make a Career Transition and Become a TC
+How to Make a Career Transition and Become a TC

 Make a Plan Forward